ciromatrigrani/publiclab/react-jwt-sso-login/MatrigraniCiro.IsraCardChallenge.Login/README.md

  - Make the swagger documentation
  - Improve the style of the React Apps using Bootstrap for example
  - Add logs
-- Add better error threatment
+ - Add better error treatment